Crack Stitching Repair for Brick Walls

 - Bars should be spaced at 300mm to 450mm intervals

 When repairing fractures in rendered walls the reinforcing bars can be installed directly into the brick units to bind them together and, where shear strength is an issue, to permit the use of diagonal reinforcement.
 Stitching offers a quick, easy and reliable method of restoring the structural integrity of cracked walls at cost effective prices.

-As a market leader in the supply of the best retrofit reinforcement products in the UK, Twistfix are able to offer technical advice on crack stitching techniques that repair cracks in walls permanently, irrespective of whether they are built from brick, block or stone.
+As a market leader in the supply of the best retrofit reinforcement products in the UK, Twistfix are able to offer technical advice on crack stitching techniques that repair cracks permanently, irrespective of whether they are built from brick, block or stone.
 Simply call our help line to speak to a masonry crack repair expert.